Liz-ard7/team_CHLK/functional_design/syncDesigns.md

 #### sync AuthorizeEditMyContributionDescription

 * when
-	* Request.editDescription(user, memory, newDescription)
+	* Request.editContribution(user, contribution, memory, newDescription)
 * where
 	* in MemoryEntries: memory_M exists and memory_M ID is memory AND contribution_C exists in memory_M's set of contributions AND user of contribution_C is user
 * then
-	* MemoryEntries.editDescription(memory, user, newDescription)
+	* MemoryEntries.editContribution(contribution, memory, user, newDescription)

 #### sync AuthorizeAddContributionAsGroupMember